adamency/numen/README.md

 The default phrases are in the `/etc/numen/phrases/` directory, and you can copy them to `~/.config/numen/phrases/` where you can edit them.
-The most important files are `phrases/characters` with the alphabet and symbols, and `phrases/control` with the modifiers, backspace and friends.
+The most important files are `character.phrases` with the alphabet and symbols, and `control.phrases` with the modifiers, backspace and friends.
 Have a go in your text editor.

 ## Going Further